ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_vxlan_vtep_module.rst

                         </ul>
                 </td>
                 <td>
                         <div>Specify mechanism for host reachability advertisement.
-A Boolean value of 'true' indicates that BGP will be used for host reachability advertisement.
-A Boolean value of 'false' indicates that no protocol is used for host reachability advertisement.
+A Boolean value of &#x27;true&#x27; indicates that BGP will be used for host reachability advertisement.
+A Boolean value of &#x27;false&#x27; indicates that no protocol is used for host reachability advertisement.
 Other host reachability advertisement protocols (e.g. OpenFlow, controller, etc.) are not supported.</div>
                 </td>
             </tr>
             <tr>